dr-mushtaq/Natural-language-processing/ReadMe.md

 ## 🎓 **Enrolled Courses**

-Please enrolled in the following courses to strengthen my knowledge and practical skills in Natural Language Processing (NLP).
+Please enrolled in the following courses to strengthen knowledge and practical skills in Natural Language Processing (NLP).
 These courses are designed to provide both theoretical understanding and hands-on experience with real-world NLP applications.

 🔗 [**Basic Natural Language Processing**l](https://coursesteach.com/enrol/index.php?id=46)